NFIBrokerage/slipstream/examples/README.md

 - Repeater-style Client: a client which subscribes to a topic in another service in order to re-publish each message as a broadcast in the client's service's `Phoenix.Endpoint`
+- Rejoin on Reconnect: a client which re-joins all joined topics on a reconnection after a disconnection